debukgit/SimpleVisibility/README.md

 A small blender addon to keep render-visibility in sync with viewport-visibility.
 Intended for simpler usecases/workflows where render and viewport visibility shall always be treated the same.

+# Usage

+Visibility sync can be triggered manually via the outliner context menu.
+Or it can update the sync status automatically directly before render via the autoupdate setting.
+The setting is permanent across working sessions and can easily be toggled via the outliner context menu.
+So just activate / deactivate it as needed.

 # Buy me a coffee

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I31T92M)